 For me, at a time when it felt grown-up just to be drinking tea, and finding myself enjoying Brookside and Birds Of A Feather almost as much as cartoons, Spatz brought sitcom to a child audience, without being patronising.
-The characters were larger than life, but only slightly, and the romantic tensions were as obligatory as the canned laughter.
+The characters were larger than life, but only slightly.

-If your ideal nostalgia trip would be to watch as much Spatz as you can, I have put together a YouTube playlist of all the episodes and clips I could find.
-It's in chronological order too.
+If your ideal nostalgia trip would be to watch as much Spatz as you can, I have put together a YouTube playlist of all the episodes in chronological order.

 Spatz International is a fast food franchise, founded in

-Two Canadians, manager TJ Strickland and European Co-ordinator Karen Hansson, are stationed at the restaurant, in an upstairs office.
+Two Canadians, manager TJ (Thomas Jefferson) Strickland and European Co-ordinator Karen Hansson, are stationed at the restaurant, in an upstairs office.
 Teenage staff members are recruited and the fun begins.

 Getting customers into Spatz involves various publicity schemes, such as celebrity appearances and children's parties, with a significant problem being posed by the competition: Blimpy's burger bars.
-The local outlet is managed by the nefarious glutton Ivor Willis.
-Spatz employees come and go.
-The compact Spatz Rulebook is often wielded by Karen and is supposed to incite fear and reverence, but has little sway in as chaotic a setting as the restaurant!
+The local outlet is managed by the nefarious Ivor Willis.

 'With its multi-cultural cast and mix of accents, [Spatz] is a truly cosmopolitan teen drama peopled by sassy young characters and performed with verve.' - Time Out magazine, 1992